Activities and Amenities

 From Darby, Idaho, travel south on Highway 93 for 4 miles to West Fork Road/Highway 473.
 Continue to the Nez Perce Road/Magruder Corridor Road and go another 34 miles on the one-lane gravel, and partially paved road.
 Just before the Deep Creek meets up with the Selway River, turn south at a stone bridge that crosses the creek.
 Maps may be purchased by calling the West Fork Ranger District.

 From June to September, the road is only passable by high-clearance vehicles.
-From December to February, the cabin can only be accessed by cross country skiing and snowmobiling for up to 30 miles from Little West Fork and more than 60 miles from the Red River Ranger Station.
+From December through mid-May, the cabin can only be accessed by cross country skiing and snowmobiling for up to 30 miles from Little West Fork and more than 60 miles from the Red River Ranger Station.

 Mailing Address:MAGRUDER RANGERS HOUSE